Detroit Gems: History

-For the season, the Gems won only four out of 44 games – ending the season with a 23-game losing streak – and finishing dead last in the league; ownership claimed the poor crowds had cost them some $30,000.
+For their only season of existence in the NBL, the Gems won only four out of 44 games (excluding exhibition games on January 27, 1947 with a 59–48 win against the Midland Dow Chemicals and unknown dated games against the Dayton Metropolitans and the Utica Utes, the Gems won all of their NBL scheduled games at home with a 61–54 victory on November 26, 1946 against the Syracuse Nationals; a close 57–54 victory on December 3, 1946 against the Youngstown Bears; a 60–56 victory on December 16, 1947 against the eventual champion Chicago American Gears (minus star center George Mikan); and a close 56–55 win on January 16, 1947 against the Indianapolis Kautskys (a controversially confusing 74–73 overtime win on December 25, 1946 against the Youngstown Bears was also originally tabbed as a victory for the Gems at first, but it ultimately was overturned on January 6, 1947 by NBL commissioner Ward "Piggy" Lambert and led to Youngstown being rewarded another victory to their season with a 74–75 defeat for Detroit instead)) – ending that season with a woeful 23-game losing streak – and finishing last in the league; ownership claimed the poor crowds had cost them some $30,000.
 If the Gems' only season of play were to count as a part of the Lakers franchise's history, this season would be marked as not just the worst season of all time, but also worse than the most dubious failed seasons ever recorded in NBA history.
 Not only that, but the Gems' record would be considered the worst record in NBL history in terms of teams that completed their seasons properly (some teams would either fold operations entirely or otherwise leave the NBL during a season of play with another team taking on said team's place at various points throughout their 12-year history).
 Despite this, NBL commissioner Ward "Piggy" Lambert announced in May that the Gems would return for another season; however, the franchise was put up for sale and purchased for US$15,000 by Ben Berger and Morris Chalfen.
 The new owners relocated the franchise to Minneapolis and renamed it the Minneapolis Lakers, effectively hard rebooting the franchise.
 Many years afterwards, it was reported by Boring's granddaughter that C. King Boring later lamented that he did not maintain a minority ownership interest in the team that now became the Lakers for himself.